Auro

 Research

-The initial competitive analysis revealed that:
+The initial competitive analysis provided significant insights:

 The user who benefits purely from auditory input (podcasts)